debel/modernJS/topics/language-features/async-await.md

 ```
 ---

-## The problem with loops
+## Await and loops

-Waits for each url to be downloaded
-before requesting the next one
+Waits for each url to be downloaded before requesting the next one

 ```javascript
 async function getContent(urls) {
   const results = [];